iricigor/EasyAzureFunction/README.md

 ## Known limitations

 - Generated html file only supports strings in input fields.
 If a command expects certain complex object (i.e. PSCredentials, PSSession, etc.), it will fail
+- Generated html does only basic parsing of arrays (split on comma), so it might not work always as expected

 ## Thanks list